-We invite first responder and law enforcement agencies to explore our Hands-On Wellness Program, Wellness Checks, and Training Courses.
-Expressive arts therapies are central to our work to help enhance communication skills, resilience, and coping mechanisms, empowering first responders and law enforcement officers to navigate the complex and challenging aspects of their profession while promoting mental and emotional well-being.
+We invite first responder and law enforcement agencies to explore our Training Courses, Hands-On Wellness Program, and Wellness Checks.
+Expressive arts therapies are central to our work to help enhance communication skills, resilience, coping mechanisms, cultural agility and anti-bias, empowering first responders and law enforcement officers to navigate the complex and challenging aspects of their profession while promoting mental and emotional well-being.
 We are a registered training partner of the Michigan Commission on Law Enforcement Standards (MCOLES).

 Click on the tabs below to learn more about each of our offerings: